x

 Here's how you can help those supporting those in need after Hurricane Helene struck East Tennessee.

-TENNESSEE, USA — In the aftermath of Hurricane Helene, dozens of East Tennesseans are reeling from the severe weather event's impact on communities.
+TENNESSEE, USA — In the aftermath of Hurricane Helene, numerous East Tennesseans are reeling from the severe weather event's impact on communities.

 The Tennessee Emergency Management Agency is asking people to provide physical donations only when asked by local and state authorities to specified drop-off sites.
 People should not try to self-deploy to disaster areas -- TEMA said that will hinder response and recovery efforts.

 Organizations are asking for your help to support those in need.
-Here's how you can assist those offering support to areas by Hurricane Helene this week.
+Here's how you can assist those offering support to areas by Hurricane Helene.

 • American Red Cross